From the Étang de Machais to the Rainkopf via the Blanchemer and La Lande lakes

 Shelters along the route:

-At the start, Machais shelter.
+At the start: the Machais shelter.

-Near the lake, Blanchemer shelter.
+Near the lake, the Blanchemer shelter.

-At the Col de l'Étang, the Etang shelter.
+At the Col de l’Étang: the Étang shelter.

-The Fistmiss (or Ferschmuss) farmhouse inn FA Fistmiss.
+The Fistmiss (or Ferschmuss) farmhouse inn ( FA Fistmiss).

-Picnic room at the CPIE ( Permanent Centre for Nature Education), see opening hours
+Picnic room at the CPIE ( Permanent Centre for Nature Education), see opening hours)

 Picnic areas at Lac de Blanchemer and Lac de La Lande (at point (6)).

-Club Vosgien signposting: CV signs
+Club Vosgien markings: CV signs

 This route passes through a protected area, which may be subject to special regulations: